-6.2.3 EWEB's Scope 1 Emissions: Fleet fuels, Natural Gas, and Refrigerants and SF6
+6.2.3 EWEB's Scope 1 Emissions: Fleet fuels, Natural Gas, and Refrigerants and SF6 Fleet

-Fleet

-Much of EWEB's overall operational GHG reduction success has been due to emissions reductions from our owned fleet vehicles.
-Emissions from EWEB's fleet vehicles have dropped 66% since 2010.
+Much of EWEB's overall operational GHG reduction success since 2010 has been due to emissions reductions from our owned fleet vehicles.
+Emissions from EWEB's fleet vehicles have dropped 53% since 2010.
+Unfortunately, between 2023 and 2024, EWEB's emissions from fleet have increased by 43% instead of continuing to decline, due primarily to supply challenges related to renewable fuels availability in 2024, especially, E85 ethanol.

-Figure 18: EWEB GHG Emissions from Fuel Consumed in EWEB-owned Vehicles, 2010-2023
+Figure 28: EWEB GHG Emissions from Fuel Consumed in EWEB-owned Vehicles, 2010-2024

-EWEB's fleet is comprised of 419 active (in-service) units, including 233 vehicles, 69 units of power-operated equipment, and 117 trailers.
-The size of EWEB's fleet has grown 18.5% since 2020.
-Despite this growth in fleet size, total gallons of fuel consumed has only grown by 6% since our 2010 emissions baseline.
+EWEB's fleet is comprised of 418 active (in-service) units, including 234 vehicles, 68 units of power-operated equipment, and 116 trailers.
+The size of EWEB's fleet has grown 9% since 2020.
+Total gallons of fuel consumed has grown by 12% since our 2010 emissions baseline.

-Figure 19: EWEB Fleet Fuel Consumption by Fuel Type (Gallons), 2010-2023
+Figure 29: EWEB Fleet Fuel Consumption by Fuel Type (Gallons), 2010-2024